lexoliu/ibdp-ee/Benchmark/README.md

 Endpoints exposed:

 - `POST /start` – Start a service.
 JSON body mirrors the parameters accepted by `start_service.py`.
+The response includes the service PID and current memory usage in MB.
 - `POST /stop` – Stop the currently running service, if any.
-- `GET /status` – Report whether a service is running and basic metadata.
+- `GET /status` – Report whether a service is running, its PID, and the latest measured memory usage in MB.

 ## Running the Full Benchmark